erayaslan/erayaslan.github.io/_posts/2021-12-03-data-handling.markdown

 Another principle for data handling is idempotence - no side effects, similar to pure functions in functional programming.
 But that is a topic for another post.
 This one even now is longer than I expected.

+__EDIT__: To recap as there were some questions regarding this post:
+  - Storage format (parquet, deltalake, dvc etc) is important.
+But what is more important is what kind of data you store
+  - Data is a record of observations, i.e. a history book.
+Do not modify history.
+Store observations and not derived data
+    - Store derived data only after careful consideration and only for optimization purposes
+  - Data in general flows continuously.
+It is not frozen in time.
+So build pipelines that process continuously flowing data
+  - Batch processing is too manual a process and undermines trust in data

 [lambda-url]: https://en.wikipedia.org/wiki/Lambda_architecture